 - Mix the egg whites at a very high speed (I recommend using an electric hand mixer).When the whites are forming stiff peaks, add the sugar a bit at a time and whisk well (I added the sugar in three parts and you can whisk slower than you did at the beginning).
 When the whites are glossy and solid enough that they don't change shape when dropped from the whisk then they are ready.

 - After spreading evenly, put the pan on the top rack in your oven.
-Bake for 10 minutes.
+Bake for 15-18 minutes at 355 ℉(about 180℃).
 Check if the cake is baked well using a toothpick.
 When it's baked, the toothpick comes out clean.

 - Take the pan out of the oven.
 Place a cutting board with parchment paper on top of the cake and flip over to remove the cake from the pan with the cutting board on the bottom.
 Please use oven mitts.